 Towards turbine blade production with zero waste

-TURBO Coordinator DTU will host the 43rd Risø International Symposium on Materials Science: Composit…
+This week, DTU Wind is hosting the 43rd Risø International Symposium on Materials ScienceComposites …

 Wind turbines are already part of everyday European life and are an essential element of the strategy to meet the Green Deal targets.
 Wind turbine blade (WTB) size is steadily increasing with the largest new offshore blades >100 m in length.
 Composite blades are manufactured using resin infusion and coating processes.
 Even using modern manufacturing methods, these are subject to defects which result in re-work, scrap and repair.